Signs & Symptoms | Diagnosis | Treatment | For More Information

 Medication may be the first initial step in coronary artery disease treatment, if your diseased coronary artery shows less than 50% blockage and/or you are not a good candidate for a catheter-based cardiovascular procedure or surgery.
 Your physician may recommend plaque-fighting drugs such as aspirin as a blood thinner or statins to lower your “harmful” blood cholesterol levels.

-Balloon angioplasty may be recommended to open up a blocked blood vessel.
-Performed by an interventional cardiologist, this procedure is often used to make room in a narrowed artery for a stent.
+Balloon angioplasty, also called percutaneous coronary intervention (PCI), may be recommended to open up a blocked blood vessel to restore blood flow.
+Performed by an interventional cardiologist, this non-surgical procedure is often used to make room in a narrowed artery for a stent.
 This medical device serves as a miniature scaffold to prop up the arterial walls and allow blood to flow to the heart.
 Our interventional cardiology team is available 24/7 to perform emergency angioplasty at any one of our NorthShore hospitals for patients suffering a heart attack due to coronary artery disease.

 The standard of care for patients with left main coronary artery stenosis and/or multi-vessel disease is usually coronary artery bypass grafting (CABG) surgery.
 Simply known as bypass surgery, this open heart procedure involves the creation of essential new avenues of blood flow to the heart that “bypass” areas of blockage.
 NorthShore’s cardiothoracic surgeons have vast expertise and achieved a high success rate with CABG.